ValentineFernandes/Javascript-Coding-Questions/README.md

 6. <a href="https://github.com/ValentineFernandes/Javascript-Coding-Questions/blob/main/style.js">How can style/class of an element be changed ?</a>
 7. <a href="https://github.com/ValentineFernandes/Javascript-Coding-Questions/blob/main/anagram.js">Given two strings, return true if they are anagrams of one another.
 Write code.</a>
 8. <a href="https://github.com/ValentineFernandes/Javascript-Coding-Questions/blob/main/strings.js">Write code to convert an array of strings to an array of the lengths of those strings.</a>
+9. <a href="https://github.com/ValentineFernandes/Javascript-Coding-Questions/blob/main/sumofarray.js">Write code to sum an array of numbers.</a>